parthgaikar/artificial-intelligence-ai-course/README.md

 # artificial-intelligence-ai-course
-What is AI and it works
+What is AI and how it works